Green Left (Denmark): In opposition, 2001–2011

 In a 2006 internal referendum, 66% of the SF-members declared that the party should participate in the "yes"-camp in a referendum on the European Constitution, a historic break from its Eurosceptic past.

-In the 2007 election, SF more than doubled its seats in parliament and became the fourth-largest party with increased support across the country.
-In itself this did not bring about any major change in political influence since the centre-right was able to maintain its majority.
-However the increase in votes and members of parliament brought optimism and new resources to the party.
+In the 2007 Danish general election, the SF more than doubled its seats in parliament and became the fourth-largest party with increased support across the country.
+In itself this did not bring about any major change in political influence since the centre-right was able to maintain its majority; however, the increase in votes and members of Parliament brought optimism and new resources to the party.
 The media had also discovered Søvndal's ability to make an impact and gave him the opportunity to use that in many cases.
 The number of party members also greatly increased during this period.

 At the 2006 party congress, Søvndal took exception to anti-democratic groups, mostly Hizb-ut-Tahrir using unusually harsh language.
 He repeated these statements on his blog in 2008 which led to great attention to the party and some internal criticism.
-Right-wing politicians praised Søvndal's statements and rhetoric which caused insecurity in some parts of the party who felt they were being embraced by some of SF's main political opponents on the right wing.
+Right-wing politicians praised Søvndal's statements and rhetoric, which caused insecurity in some parts of the party who felt they were being embraced by some of SF's main political opponents on the right.
 The polls during these months showed a constant rise in support for the party which combined with a decline in support for the Social Democrats showed an almost equal support to the two parties.
-For the first time ever some polls showed greater support for SF than for the Social Democrats.
-In the spring of 2008 this however changed so that SF got 16% in the polls and the Social Democrats 23%.
+For the first time ever some polls showed greater support for the SF than for the Social Democrats.
+In the spring of 2008, this changed so that the SF got 16% in the polls and the Social Democrats 23%.
 In 2008, SF voted in favour for the national budget for 2009.
-This was the first time the SF had voted in favour of a national budget by the Fogh cabinet.
+This was the first time the SF had voted in favour of a national budget by Anders Fogh Rasmussen's cabinet.
 This was widely regarded as an attempt to disprove the frequent accusations of SF not being "economically responsible".